Uday Hussein: Early life and education

-Tortures of Iraqi Athletes
+Torture of Iraqi athletes

-In 1984, after graduating university, Saddam appointed Uday chairman of the Iraqi Olympic Committee and the Iraq Football Association.
+In 1984, after Uday graduated from university, Saddam appointed him chairman of the Iraqi Olympic Committee and the Iraq Football Association.
 In the former role, he tortured athletes who failed to win.
-Latif Yahia, who claims to have been Uday's body double, said, "The word that defines him is sadistic.
+According to Latif Yahia, Uday's alleged body double, "The word that defines him is sadistic.
 I think Saddam Hussein was more human than Uday.
 The Olympic Committee was not a sports center, it was Uday's world".

-Raed Ahmed, one of the Iraqi athletes who escaped, stated: "During training, he would watch all the athletes closely, and put pressure on the coaches to push the athletes even more.
+Raed Ahmed, an Iraqi athlete who defected to the United States, said: "During training, he would watch all the athletes closely, and put pressure on the coaches to push the athletes even more.
 If he was not happy with the results, he would have coaches and athletes put in his private prison in the Olympic Committee building.
 The punishment was Uday's private prison where they tortured people.
-Some athletes, including the best ones, started quitting the sport once Uday took over the Committee.
-"I always managed not to be punished.
+Some athletes, including the best ones, started quitting the sport once Uday took over the Committee ...
+I always managed not to be punished.
 I made sure not to promise anything.
 There is a strong possibility of always being beaten.
 But when I won, Uday would be very happy."
-In 2005, an interrogation video of Uday was revealed while questioning Raed's family.
-Uday met the father of the fugitive Iraqi Rab'a as well as his mother, Laila Hassoun, as Uday urged them to ask about their son's wife, and despite that, Uday did not suffer the usual harm to the father and mother of the fugitive Iraqi Rab'a for a simple reason, which is that Uday himself was the guarantor of the fugitive Rab'a and his relatives did not sponsor him.
-That day, the Iraqi authorities stipulate that whoever travels in an official delegation must guarantee his relatives' return.
-Uday focused upon his meeting with the relatives of the defective athlete on their question to which region they belong, when Uday asked the Iraqi athlete's father about his description of what his son did, the father said this was wrong.
-Uday responded angrily, saying "This is a shame, not a mistake."
-According to the father and mother's account, Uday ordered the filming to stop and told them that they had to bring the wife of the fugitive athlete, otherwise, he would "cut your heads".
-Then they said that they were transported by car to a prison where they remained for 16 days in extremely poor conditions.
+In 2005, a video of Uday questioning Raed's family was released.
+They were then reportedly transported by car to a prison, where they remained for 16 days in poor conditions.